-Cluj started positively, and in the fourth minute Robert Maah fired a sweetly-caught half volley towards goal, which curled wide of Samir Handanovic's post.
+Despite being the visitors, Cluj started positively, and in the fourth minute Robert Maah fired a sweetly-caught half volley towards goal, which curled wide of Samir Handanovic's post.
 Moments later, Inter faced an early injury setback, as Diego Milito lay in agony following an awkward fall.

 Inter started sluggishly but almost took the lead in the 16th minute.
 After breaking quickly, Antonio Cassano carried the ball infield before looping a well-weighted cross to the back post in search of Esteban Cambiasso.
 The Argentine controlled the ball well, but was seemingly hesitant to shoot from a good position with Felgueiras standing tall, as his lame attempt at a cross flew harmlessly out of play.

 Four minutes later, frustration within the stadium turned to joy, as substitute Palacio raced through on goal following a Fredy Guarin pass, before calmly lofting the ball over the Cluj goalkeeper and into the net.
-The Argentine's goal was a result of an unforced Cluj error, as the Romanian side generally fared better in the tentative first half.
+The Argentine's goal was a result of an unforced Cluj error, as the Romanian side generally fared better in a tentative first half.

-Inter's first significant chance came on 62 minutes, where Cassano was presented with the chance to double his side's lead, as a deep cross was directed in his direction by a Guarin header.
+Inter's first significant chance came on 62 minutes, when Cassano was presented with the chance to double his side's lead, as a deep cross was directed in his direction by a Guarin header.
 The 30-year-old was set to lash the ball past the helpless Cluj keeper from seven yards, but failed to get any true contact on the ball.